ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Books/hall-book01.md

 last_modified_at: 2020-07-18
 reading: true
 reading-books: true
-excerpt: "A classic Hall book"
+excerpt: "A classic Hall book about popular culture."
 status: ":seedling:"
-title: "Hall new identities"
+title: "Hall Popular Arts"
 published: false
 year_read: 2022
-date_read: 2022-01-01
+date_read: 2022-02-01
 ---
 { Hey!
 This is just a quick test of the new wiki setup! }